 In addition to the application, supporting documentation also needs to be submitted to CalVCB.
 This includes:

-- Police report of the crime
+- The police report of a crime

 - Bills and receipts